 with your ShareGate subscription

 Instead of reaching out to each owner manually, activate the ShareGate Apricot bot to ask for this information automatically.
 A conversational bot integrates seamlessly with users’ existing workflow in Teams, helping reduce friction and context-switching to keep productivity at its highest possible level.

-Here's how it works: When ShareGate Apricot detects a new Microsoft 365 group, our chatbot automatically contacts the owner via direct message in Teams and asks them for its reason of creation.
+Here’s how it works: When ShareGate Apricot detects a new Microsoft 365 group, our chatbot automatically contacts the owner via direct message in Teams and asks them for its reason of creation and level of sensitivity.

-To make it easy for owners to make a decision, the bot presents them with pre-defined 'Group purpose' options to choose between—then relates their selection back to you.
+To make it easy for owners to make a decision, the bot presents them with pre-defined “Group purpose” and “Group sensitivity” options to choose between—then relates their selections back to you.

 Activating the ShareGate Apricot Teams bot

-In the ShareGate Apricot UI, click on Settings, then slide the toggle next to Activate the ShareGate Apricot bot in Teams.
+In the ShareGate Apricot UI, click on Settings, then select the Categorization tab from the left-hand navigation.
+Slide the toggle next to Microsoft Teams chatbot to the right.

 Once activated, the Teams bot will be installed automatically for any user the app needs to contact.